 With the growing influence of technology and mass media, it will require a sustained effort from native speakers as well as governmental and cultural organizations to preserve endangered languages like Louisiana Creole as well as dialects like Louisiana French.

-Algeria has a long and tumultuous history with France, starting with the French invasion of Algeria in 1830.
+Algeria has a long and tumultuous history with France, starting with the French invasion and subsequent colonization of Algeria in 1830.

 While Algeria gained formal independence from France in 1962, their histories are still closely intertwined.